Andrew Hauptman: Andell Holdings

 Andell invests in private and public companies and real estate, acquiring control and minority stakes, as well as with top-tier investment managers across the globe.
 Andell has invested in all asset classes and throughout the capital structure.

 Chicago Fire Soccer Club

 In 2007, Hauptman's Andell purchased Major League Soccer's Chicago Fire Soccer Club from billionaire Philip Anschutz's AEG for $35 million.
-Hauptman, who appointed himself chairman, led dramatic growth; in 2019, he sold the club for $400 million.
+Hauptman, who served as chairman, sold the club for $400 million in 2019.

 Growth

 During Hauptman's 12-year tenure, the league grew from 12 to 30 teams.
 Hauptman sat on the league's board of governors and was an active member of MLS governance, holding positions on various league committees including the Expansion, Media, Competition, and Advisory Finance Committees.
 He was closely involved in the design and creation of MLS' 2014 logo redesign.
 Under Hauptman, the Fire regularly ranked in the top five in the league in salaries.
 The team also spent on community programming and resources, working to build excitement for the sport from the ground up.

 Notable players under Hauptman’s ownership included American star Brian McBride, World Cup Winner Bastian Schweinsteiger, Mexican legends Pavel Pardo and Cuauhtemoc Blanco, and Arsenal star Freddie Ljungberg.